Our Vision & Commitment

 Taking the Message to Our Communities

-In November, the popular Arbor Day Tree Giveaway is held at several Hawaii Island and Maui sites to highlight the role of trees in protecting the environment.
+In November, the popular Arbor Day Garden Expo and Tree Giveaway is sponsored by Hawaiian Electric at the Maui Nui Botanical Gardens to highlight the role of trees in protecting the environment, encourages safety around power lines and provides fruit picking and tree trimming safety tips.
 Customers can choose one item from among a selection of fruit trees, native trees, shrubs or plants to take home.
-The tree giveaway also has been put on hold due to the pandemic.

 People Power Projects

 Volunteers from Hawaiian Electric participate in a number of community workdays during the year to preserve and protect our land, ocean and cultural sites.
-From removal of invasive plants and trees to beach cleanups and native tree planting and restoring ancient heiau and agricultural sites, our volunteers contribute hundreds of hours and "people power" to ensure these precious resources can thrive for generations to enjoy.
-Due to the pandemic, Hawaiian Electric’s in-person community service events have been paused and will resume when it is safe to do so.
+From removal of invasive plants and trees to beach cleanups, planting native trees, creating green breaks to protect against wildland fires, and restoring heiau and agricultural sites, our volunteers contribute hundreds of hours and "people power" to ensure these precious resources can thrive for generations to enjoy.

 Monitoring our Progress

-A commitment to sustainable operations and development is the foundation for Hawaiian Electric's Corporate Sustainability Report, which highlights company programs, activities and initiatives that reduce the contributions to global warming from electricity production.
-The report also serves a purpose for the public to monitor the utilities' progress.
-Only a limited amount is printed on 100 percent post-consumer waste material certified by the Forest Stewardship Council.
+A commitment to sustainable operations and development is the foundation for Hawaiian Electric's Corporate Sustainability Report & Maps, which highlights company programs, activities and initiatives that reduce the contributions to global warming from electricity production.
+The report and maps also serve a purpose for the public to monitor the utilities' progress and are only available in digital format as part of Hawaiian Electric’s commitment to sustainable practices.